MondoCat/SystemCaptionerMondoEdition/README.md

 -----
 But Mondo!
 What got changed from the OG?

-- Config editing added in general, which lets you edit font, font color, background color, opacity, etc.
+- Config editing added in general, which lets you edit font, font color, background color, opacity, etc. on the fly.
 - Config editing added to the GUI!
-- Titlebar added with option to turn off
+- Titlebar added with option to turn off.
-- Right click to move the window, Left click to copy text
+- Right click to move the window, Left click to copy text.
-- AutoScroll on/off added in general & to teh GUI
+- AutoScroll on/off added in general & to the GUI on the fly
-- Cool oil slick background & mondo pic in the gui
+- Cool oil slick background & Mondo pic in the GUI.
+- Reizeable window on the fly.
-- Prolly some other stuff
+- Prolly some other stuff.

 If you liked this readme, consider the time it took for me to type it out!
 Feel free to throw a couple bucks at me, it means a lot and will motivate me to write more readmes, FAQs, etc! -> https://mondocat.gumroad.com/coffee